The sun's ultraviolet (UV) radiation is the main cause of skin cancer. UV damage also causes sunburn, tanning, premature ageing and eye damage.

-Skin cancer kills nearly 1,900 Australians each year – more than the national road toll.
-Two in three Australians will be diagnosed with skin cancer by the age of 70.
+Skin cancer kills nearly 2,000 Australians each year – more than the national road toll – and two in three Australians will be diagnosed with skin cancer by the age of 70.

 Visit the SunSmart website for more information.